RalphRuiz96/Save-The-Sea/README.md

-# Stop eating fish, you are taking part in helping bad people invest in a business where sealife, nature and people are being killed!
+# Stop eating fish, you are taking part in helping bad people invest in businesses where sealife, nature and people are being killed!

 ## The list of facts along with references to these facts are listed down below!